opnbnch/scientist_ii_comp_drug_disco/README.md

 ## The Role
 OpenBench is hiring a scientist with expertise in computational drug discovery to join the discovery team.
 The role requires practical experience in executing structure-based virtual screens from structure preparation to experimental validation.

-The role is responsible for maximizing successful outcomes in early discovery collaborations.
-The scientists will evaluate protein structural data to determine ligandability and estimate achievable potency, perform virtual screens of multi-billion compound libraries using OpenBench’s screening platform, parse and analyze assay readouts, and drive potency and physicochemical improvements through design-make-test-analyze (DMTA) cycles.
+This role is responsible for maximizing successful outcomes in early discovery collaborations.
+The scientist will evaluate protein structural data to determine ligandability and estimate achievable potency, perform virtual screens of multi-billion compound libraries using OpenBench’s screening platform, parse and analyze assay readouts, and drive potency and physicochemical improvements through design-make-test-analyze (DMTA) cycles.

 ## About OpenBench
 OpenBench is building the future of early drug discovery.
 In stark rejection of the prevailing ‘fee-for-service’ hit discovery paradigm, we operate on a ‘fee-for-success’ basis: OpenBench’s biotech collaborators only pay once we identify and confirm potent, developable leads.
 Our powerful proprietary virtual screening platform uniquely enables OpenBench’s success-driven approach.